Lower Township police to enforce distracted driving campaign

-LOWER TOWNSHIP —The township police department will be cracking down on cell phone use while driving as part of New Jersey's UDrive UText UPay campaign, which runs from April 4 through the April 11.
+LOWER TOWNSHIP — Police will be cracking down on cellphone use while driving next week as part of New Jersey's UDrive UText UPay campaign, which runs from April 4-11.

-New Jersey Statute Title 39:4-97.3 Operating Motor Vehicle while Using Cell Phone will be enforced during this campaign.

-For first time offenders, there will be a $200 minimum fine.
+First-time offenders will face a $200 minimum fine.
 For a second offense, the minimum fine is $400.
-A third offense will result in a 90-day license suspension, 3 points, and a $600 minimum fine.
+A third offense will result in a 90-day license suspension, three points and a $600 minimum fine, police said in a news release.

-“Distracted driving has become a leading cause of vehicle crashes on our nation’s roads, and much of this distraction is attributed to texting while driving,” said Lt.
-Ryan Hansberry.

 People are also reading…

-Between 2012 and 2019, 26,004 people died in crashes involving a distracted driver, according to National Highway Traffic Safety Administration.

-NHTSA also reported that the number of deaths linked to driver distraction was 3,142 nationwide- almost 9% of all fatalities- in 2019.
-This represents a 10% increase over the year 2018, or 284 more fatalities.
-The distraction figure was the largest increase in causes of traffic deaths reported for 2019.

-Police Chief Kevin Lewis and NHTSA urge drivers to put their phones away when behind the wheel.
-They recommend that drivers pull over if they must send a text, or to enable the "Do Not Disturb" feature while driving.
+Police Chief Kevin Lewis and the NHTSA recommend that drivers pull over if they must send a text, or to enable the "do not disturb" feature while driving.

 Welcome to the discussion.